The Carbon Footprint of Your Food

 Ideally, there would be no food waste.
 However, real life is seldom ideal.
 There will always be some wastage, whether it is in the form of inedible parts, like bones, peels, seeds, and shells or uneaten food.

 The best way to offset it is to recycle your food.
-Top of the waste hierarchy for recycling food is Anaerobic Digestion.
+The top of the waste hierarchy for recycling food is Anaerobic Digestion.
 In this process, food waste is made into a slurry and “fed” to a specific combination of bacteria.

 These bacteria consume the material and produce methane.
 Now, you might wonder how that’s a good thing, with methane being a GHG.

-The difference, in this case, is, the methane is captured and used to create renewable energy.
+The difference, in this case, is that methane is captured and used to create renewable energy.
 It is not allowed to escape into the atmosphere.
 Instead, it replaces other fossil fuels for heat and electricity generation, making it a very sustainable and environmentally friendly energy source.

 Want to Do More to Lower Your Food Waste Impact?